danilop/yas3fs/README.md

     [ "all", "buffer", "size", 256 ]

+To change buffer prefetch from the default of 0 to 1 (optimized for sequential access) you can publish:

+    [ "all", "buffer", "prefetch", 1 ]

-Similarly, to activate download prefetch on all nodes you can use:
+Similarly, to activate download prefetch of all files on all nodes you can use:

     [ "all", "prefetch", "on" ]